QuantFanatik/crossectionnal-trend-following/README.md

 # Results

 Below you can see some three equity curve,
-- one is the strategy with HMM and equaly wheighted,
+- one is the strategy with HMM + equaly wheighted,
 - then you have a simple equaly wheighted portfolio made of the biased stock data, this way we would be able to compare the strategy effectivenes to some comparable benchmark,
 - finally you have the actual SPY cumulative return meaning the SPY isn't survivorshiply biased so we have something that get us back to reality.